will7200/RNA/README.md

 + Commit 2: Update source code uses of definitions
 + Commit 3: Drop unused model definitions and create new migrations

+Database Migration are created using flask migrate which uses Alembic under the hood.

 ### Local Development

+Task is used as an alternative to use make.
+Read more about it [here](https://taskfile.dev/#/).
+Look at [Taskfile](Taskfile.yml) for some

 A docker-compose file is provided to get a running version on a local machine.